 Designing your system

 Whether your driveway is in concrete, asphalt or pavers, electric snow-melting mats and cables are easy to install and operate.
 These systems may be installed to cover the entire driveway or sections of the driveway like “tire-tracks”, to help limit the amount of square footage needed.

 - Full Coverage for a heated driveway will keep the entire area completely free of snow

-- Partial coverage – “tire tracks” – will basically clear a path for a car and prevent snow build up against the garage door and base of the street that often gets covered by plows.
+- Partial coverage – “tire tracks” – will clear a path for a car and prevent snow build up against the garage door and base of the street that often gets covered by plows.
 This will provide you with a snow-free area where you need it most and give you access in and out your heated driveway while keeping both initial costs and running costs down